Tivoli Construction Ltd Management Discussions.

 Financial Performance with respect to Operational Performance:

-There has been no material development on the Human Resource front during the year.
-The Company had 2 employees as on March 31,2017.
+The Company has appointed Ms. Pinal Parekh as the Company Secretary cum Compliance Officer during the year.
+The Company had 2 employees as on March 31, 2019.

 Certification by Chief Financial Officer (CFO) & Manager